valiantCreator/last-checked-in-app/README.md

 - **Notes System:** Add multiple, timestamped notes for each contact.

 ### 2.2 Advanced Features (Implemented)
-- **(UPDATED) Animated Dark Mode & Persistence:** Replaced the text-based "Toggle Theme" button with a modern, animated sun/moon icon.
+- **Animated Dark Mode & Persistence:** Replaced the text-based "Toggle Theme" button with a modern, animated sun/moon icon.
 The user's theme preference is now saved to their browser's `localStorage`, so their choice is remembered on future visits.
 - **Expanded Contact Details:** Store 'How We Met,' 'Key Facts,' and 'Birthday'.
 - **Tagging System:** A flexible, many-to-many tagging system.
 - **Advanced Filtering & Sorting:** Comprehensive controls to organize the contact list.